Thursday, June 16, 2011

 Shira and Polly stand bolt upright, eyes wide open.
 They look at each other.
 Shira says, “You wait right here.”

-At the scone tent, Jennifer is picking up the scones for herself, Shira, and Polly when she hears a loud vehicle zoom down Second Street and screech to a halt.
-People leave the area in a panic.
-After the panicked crowd passes, Jennifer takes a look.
-The vehicle is an old white van, and four muscular men are getting out of it.
+At the main tent, Jennifer is picking up their blackberry scone order when she hears a loud vehicle zoom down Second Street and screech to a halt.
+People panic and flee.
+Jennifer spots an old white van with eight muscular men getting out.
 They slam their doors.
 And then the screams begin.
-Stan Green and his gang of born-again musclemen, juiced-up former FSU punk-rock bullyboys now working for the Moral Enforcement Crusade, the Church of America’s religious police, are on the rampage again.
+Stan Green and his gang of born-again musclemen, juiced-up former FSUs covered with visible ghosts of removed tattoos, are rampaging again for the Moral Enforcement Crusade, the Church of America’s religious police.
 Willa grabs an unwilling Jennifer into a tight protective embrace and puts herself between Jennifer and the Enforcers.

 The Enforcers chase people out from in front of the stage and throw chairs around.
 The country band flee the stage, except for the worried singer.
 “Excuse me, but can’t we be nice here for once?“ she asks nervously.